adampawelczyk/ctf-writeups/thm/mr-robot-ctf/README.md

 - `/login`: Leads to a WordPress login portal.
 - `/license.txt`: Contains a hidden base64 encoded string.
 - `/robots.txt`: Lists two files:
-    - `fsocity.dic` - dictionary file containing presumably usernames and passwords.
+    - `fsocity.dic`: Dictionary file containing presumably usernames and passwords.
-    - `key-1-of-3.txt` - file containing the first flag.
+    - `key-1-of-3.txt`: File containing the first flag.

 The flag file is accessible via http://10.10.202.58/key-1-of-3.txt

 ### Credential Discovery

-Inspecting `license.txt`, the following base64-encoded string is found: `ZWxsaW90OkVSMjgtMDY1Mgo=`.
+Inspecting `license.txt`, the following base64-encoded string was found: `ZWxsaW90OkVSMjgtMDY1Mgo=`.
 Decoding it via [CyberChef](https://gchq.github.io/CyberChef) reveals a credential pair containing username and password.

 ![Hidden Credentials](images/hidden_credentials.png)

 ## Exploitation

 ### Gaining Access to WordPress

-Logging into WordPress is successful using the discovered credentials .
+Logging into WordPress is successful using the discovered credentials.
 Though no flags are directly visible in the dashboard, the ability to edit theme files provides an excellent attack vector.

 ### Reverse Shell Setup

-The active theme, such as twentyfifteen, is selected and the `404.php` file is modified to include a PHP reverse shell payload generated from [revshells](https://www.revshells.com/).
+The active theme, such as `twentyfifteen`, is selected and the `404.php` file is modified to include a PHP reverse shell payload generated from [revshells](https://www.revshells.com/).

 ![Theme Editor](images/theme_editor.png)